rosco-m68k/rosco_m68k/code/firmware/rosco_m68k_development/InterfaceReference.md

 **Note** also that clearing these bits has no effect on the actual state of the GPIP lines.
 User code should set the lines to a known state after setting this word.

+### CPU Info (0x41C)

+This four-byte value encodes the CPU type (3 bits indicating the family version number, and 29 bits with the approximate multiplied speed measured at boot time).

+Where multiple processors are present, this field will refer to the boot CPU.

 ## 2.3.
 Extension Function Pointer Table (EFPT)